 Since questions about the frequently misunderstood subject of 4x4 and how torque is delivered to the wheels is a common one, I thought I'd make this a "Sticky". :)

-All four wheels are driven and pulling equally if all four tires have equal traction.
+All four tires are driven equally by the 4x4 system and all four pull equally if they all have equal traction.
 If all four wheels have equally good traction, then all four will pull equally well.
 So even if your Jeep does not have a locker or limited slip differential, each of the four wheels will receive approximately 25% each of the torque from the engine, when traction is equal under each of the four tires.

 So the short answer is 'yes', all four tires pull in 4wd.
 But the moment one side starts slipping, neither side gets enough power to keep you moving even if the non-slipping side still has traction.